Caring For Your Patinated Zinc, Copper & Brass Tables, Worktops & Desks

 C) Please do not place anything very hot on the surface of the table, such as hot items like saucepans and ovenware, as this could damage it and change the colour.
 This type of heat can also cause the metal top to expand rapidly and cause ripples.

-Candles set in tins or glasses should also have a mat as they can produce large amounts of heat.
+Candles set in tins or glasses should also have a mat as they can produce large amounts of heat through their bases.

 D) Please do not use abrasive cloths or scourers on the metal surfaces.